gdtyra/gdtyra.github.io/llm_chats.md

 # Information from chatting with LLMs

 These are my own summaries of information I got from LLM chats that I just wanted to make note of.
 The information may be incorrect or incomplete; I don't necessarily fact check these at all and usually the answers aren't that important beyond my own curiosity.
+In some cases I've also added my own thoughts that came about from thinking on the responses.

 ### Q: For saving on video storage space, should I prefer lowering resolution or lowering encoding quality?